 Battery life: must be plugged in unless dimmed

-Proper car mounts are expensive
+Proper car mounts are expensive but needed

 Gaia GPS app froze on my Android phone